 As with most things, the price will play a huge part in your final decision on the best kayak cart for you.

-There are some very good, high-quality carts out there that are budget-friendly so you might be surprised what you can get for your money.
+There are some very good, high-quality carts out there that are budget-friendly, so you might be surprised by what you can get for your money.

 Do some research and shop around so you can find the best deals.